What is Affiliate Marketing

 How Does Affiliate Marketing Work?

-The prominence of social media has been a boon for the world of affiliate marketing.
+The prominence of social media and digital marketing has been a boon for the world of affiliate marketing.
 Business Insider attributes 15% of e-commerce revenue to affiliate marketing.
 That’s because some of the best affiliate marketing programs are easier than ever.

-Anyone can create a social media profile or website and build their audience, and businesses can access sophisticated software to track sales sources and conversion rates.
+Anyone can create a social media profile or website and build their affiliate network audience, and businesses can access sophisticated software to track affiliate product sales sources and conversion rates.
 Still not sure about the nitty-gritty of how affiliate marketing works?

 Let’s break it down: